Keep your cat safe in cold weather with our expert guide.

 - If the weather becomes particularly cold, keep your cat indoors.
 While they might seem bored or restless, pet cats aren’t used to extreme temperatures and can even develop frostbite or hypothermia.
 Keep them entertained and exercised with enrichment toys and feeders

-See also: Keeping your cat safe outside
+Find out more about keeping your cat safe outside

 Keeping cats cosy inside

 Some cats might prefer to head indoors during the winter and find a warm spot for a snooze.
 Warm, comfortable and draught-free places are ideal for your cat, while heat pads or beds that go over radiators are even better